3 - 5

 - Students present their maps to the class, describing each breed and its physical characteristics.
 Example: “This cow is brown because it is a Brown Swiss dairy cow from Switzerland.”

 - Review the concepts of longitude and latitude with students.
-Using the “Cowabunga!” worksheet, students determine the longitude and latitude of each country of origin for dairy breeds.
-Students find and chart the longitude and latitude for the Netherlands, Scotland, Switzerland, Jersey and Guernsey.
+Using the “Cowabunga!” activity sheet, students determine the longitude and latitude of each country of origin for dairy breeds.
+Students find and chart the longitude and latitude for the Netherlands, Scotland, Switzerland, Jersey, and Guernsey.

-- Students work together to create a list of technology that made sea exploration (and the arrival of new dairy breeds) possible.
+- Students work together to create a list of technology that made exploration by sea (and the arrival of new dairy breeds) possible.

 Activity 3: Ancient Civilizations Pathway

 - Explain to students that ancient civilizations used cave carvings or hieroglyphics to record history, tell stories, or illustrate religious ceremonies.
 Often these cave carvings depicted a wide variety of cattle.
 Discuss with your class:

 - What does this tell us about the historical importance of cattle?

 - Why do you think cattle were so important to the ancient Egyptians?

 - How could cattle represent different social classes?